 Non-alcoholic fatty liver disease (NAFLD) is an important risk factor for type 2 diabetes and cardiovascular diseases.
 In a Perspective in Cell Metabolism, Norbert Stefan from the University of Tübingen, Helmholtz Munich and the German Center for Diabetes Research, Morris F. White from the Harvard Medical School, and colleagues first highlight the dysregulation of hepatokines—proteins released from the liver—in people with NAFLD.

-Then, they discuss pathomechanisms of type 2 and cardiovascular diseases specifically related to NAFLD by focusing on hepatokine-related organ crosstalk.
+Then, they discuss pathomechanisms of type 2 diabetes and cardiovascular diseases specifically related to NAFLD by focusing on hepatokine-related organ crosstalk.
 Finally, they propose how the determination of major hepatokines and adipokines (proteins released from fat) can be used for the identification of subtypes of people with NAFLD, to better implement precision medicine in clinical practice.

 Worldwide more than 25% of adults and 3-10% of children have NAFLD.
 The percentage of NAFLD is much higher when obesity and/or diabetes is present in adults (60%) and in children (⁓40%).
-These numbers are alarming, because NAFLD, and more so non-alcoholic steatohepatitis, is the main cause of chronic liver disease and .
+These numbers are alarming, because NAFLD, and more so non-alcoholic steatohepatitis, is the main cause of chronic liver disease and liver cancer.

 Furthermore, results from large studies reveal that NAFLD associates with ⁓2.5-fold increased risk of type 2 diabetes and ⁓1.5-fold increased risk of cardiovascular events.
 But what are the mechanisms by which the fatty liver impacts on the genesis of type 2 diabetes and cardiovascular diseases?
 Furthermore, how can the impact of fatty liver be separated from the impact of increased abdominal obesity, which is often found in people with fatty liver, on these diseases?